akshitac21/akshitac21/README.md

 - 🔭 I’m currently working on **Learning the Mathematics for Machine Learning**

-- 🔭 Current focussed roadmap **Precalc--to--> Multi-variate Calculus ---> Linear Algebra ---> Statistics and Probability**
+- 🔭 Current focussed roadmap **Multi-variate Calculus ---> Linear Algebra ---> Statistics and Probability**

 - 🔭 On the side **Building projects in Python and Cpp**